 Whilst the use of donor eggs can truly help many women achieve their dream of experiencing pregnancy and carrying a child to term, they are not infallible.

 Donor egg IVF treatment can fail, even with a top-grade embryo.
 For a pregnancy to become established implantation must also happen, and for that a healthy endometrium and immune system is necessary.

-It’s important to remember that every person is unique, it’s, therefore, the duty of clinics to provide a tailormade service for each individual.
-The window of endometrial receptivity isn’t necessarily the same for all patients and preparing the hormones and uterine cavity won’t always be achieved by using standardised protocols.
+It is important to remember that every person is unique, it is, therefore, the duty of clinics to provide a tailormade service for each individual.
+The window of endometrial receptivity is not necessarily the same for all patients and preparing the hormones and uterine cavity won’t always be achieved by using standardised protocols.
 A thoroughly personalised embryo transfer, completely in sync with the recipient’s body, is what clinics should strive for and is what will ultimately help achieve the only outcome wanted from donor egg IVF.